 Popular Recent Releases

 Amazon Prime TV’s "The Summer I Turned Pretty" chronicles the summer adventures of Belly, a teenager who spends her summers at Cousins Beach.
 Multiple seasons of the series have filmed in the area, including Fort Fisher State Historic Site in Kure Beach, the vintage seaside Carolina Beach Boardwalk and The Fat Pelican in Carolina Beach, as well as Wilmington spots like Hell's Kitchen and the Rooster & The Crow.
-The series is anticipated to return for next season’s production.
+The series returned to the area to film its third and final season, which debuted in July 2025.

-In its fourth season, the popular teen Netflix series "Outer Banks" has filmed scenes at Wrightsville Beach’s Crystal Pier and Oceanic Restaurant, along with Kure Beach’s Fort Fisher State Recreation Area.
-Local to the area, the series filmmaker returned to his roots by choosing Wilmington’s easily accessible beaches for shooting.
+In its fourth season, the popular teen Netflix series "Outer Banks" filmed scenes at Wrightsville Beach’s Crystal Pier and Oceanic Restaurant, along with Kure Beach’s Fort Fisher State Recreation Area.
+Local to the area, the series filmmaker revisited his roots by choosing Wilmington’s easily accessible beaches for shooting.

 An Industry and Fan Favorite